oscanata/finalproject/README.md

 3. **Milestone 3:** [Description] - Due Date
 4. **Final Submission:** [Description] - Due Date

 Deliverables may include software components or documentation.
-Some examples are.
+Some examples are:
 - Source code with comments
 - Unit tests covering critical functionality
 - Documentation for setup and deployment